 Funds are available from a number of basic banking activity sources, including the core deposit base, the repayment and maturity of loans, and investment security cash flows.
-Other funding sources include federal funds purchased, brokered certificates of deposit, and borrowings from the FHLB.
+Other funding sources include federal funds purchased, brokered certificates of deposit, borrowings from the FHLBA, and borrowings from the Federal Reserve Bank discount window.

-Cash and cash equivalents at December 31, 2021 and 2020 were \$62.0 million and \$60.3 million, respectively.
-Based on the recorded cash and cash equivalents, our liquidity resources were sufficient at December 31, 2021 to fund loans and meet other cash needs as necessary.
+Cash and cash equivalents at December 31, 2022 and 2021 were \$74.8 million and \$62.0 million, respectively.
+Based on the recorded cash and cash equivalents, our liquidity resources were sufficient at December 31, 2022 to fund loans and meet other cash needs as necessary.